barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/fruit_demo_gender_recode_plot.png)

 All (11) of the Hispanic/Latino respondents are in agreement, cucumber is very much not a fruit and a majority stated avocados are not fruit.
 A majority of the (29) Asian/Pacific Islander respondents stated that avocados and tomatoes are fruits.
-Black respondents were the only racial group to be divided on the status of the coconut.
+Black respondents were the only racial group to be evenly divided on the status of the coconut.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/fruit_demo_race_recode_plot.png)